defiant00/dnd/README.md

   * The Shattering - 7-8 years ago
 * is mostly abandoned
 * some views into the past, some to other planes
-* possibly where Neon showed up
+* where Nil showed up
+  * the residents are trapped in a shadow version of Talsworth on another plane
+    * they can detect when Sylvester is in Nil's pocket dimension and try to contact them
 * good place for an eventual showdown

 ### Other